khayru/deep-learning-challenge/README.md

 Loss: 0.5633616806883853, Accuracy: 0.7264139652252197

 What steps did you take in your attempts to increase model performance?

-it is not applied to add layers or neurons.
+No action was found, and no neurons have been  added

 Summary:
 Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

-My recommendation about this deep learning model after I developed the n=modle I was able to achieve 72% accuracy.
+My recommendation about this deep learning model, after I developed the model I was able to achieve 72% accuracy.
 I believe this is a good module to put into practice.
-An accuracy close to one  means is the good model my recommendation  is to get high accuracy than 72% 1-add more data
+An accuracy close to considering to be a good model my opping is to get high accuracy than 72% by

+ 1-add more data
  2-check data cleaning
  3- use a different model